kubesphere/website/content/en/docs/quick-start/minimal-kubesphere-on-k8s.md

 ---
 title: "Minimal KubeSphere on Kubernetes"
 keywords: 'KubeSphere, Kubernetes, Minimal, Installation'
-description: 'Minimal Installation of KubeSphere on Kubernetes'
+description: 'Install KubeSphere on an existing Kubernetes cluster with a minimal installation package.
+Your Kubernetes cluster can be hosted on cloud or on-premises.'
 linkTitle: "Minimal KubeSphere on Kubernetes"
 weight: 2200
 ---